 Stephanie Chau is one of the Assistant Directors of Undergraduate Diversity for the College of Agriculture and Natural Resources.
-She was also named the Interim Associate Director for the Native American Institute in January 2019.
-Chau coordinates the Michigan Indian Leadership Program and is involved in outreach and engagement with the Native American Community.
-She is a member of the Little River Band of Ottawa Indians and has been active in the Native American community for over 40 years.
+Chau coordinates pre-college programs including the ANR Institute for Multicultural Students (AIMS), ANR Institute for Multicultural Students Bilingual (AIMS-B), and Michigan Indian Leadership Program.
+She is involved in outreach and engagement with the Native American community.
+Chau is a member of the Little River Band of Ottawa Indians and has been active in the Native American community for over 40 years.

-Since September 2018, Chau began serving on the MSU Pre-College Leadership Team for a three-year term.
+Chau also served on the MSU Pre-College Leadership Team for a one year term in the 2018-2019 academic year.
 The team facilitates the Pre-College Committee at Michigan State University and is comprised of program directors, coordinators, and senior administrators who work to coordinate the activities of pre-college programs at MSU.

 Previously, Chau was a member of the MSU GEAR UP staff for 10 years.
 The initiative, Gaining Early Awareness and Readiness for Undergraduate Programs, was designed to increase the number of low income students who are prepared to enter and succeed in post-secondary education.